 Timeframe: Submitted within 1 month of service starting

-If restrictive practices are in place, an Interim Behaviour Support Plan is required to ensure there is a short-term, legally compliant plan while the full assessment and planning is completed.
+If restrictive practices are in place, an Interim Behaviour Support Plan is required to ensure there is a short-term, legally compliant plan while the full assessment and planning are completed.

 This plan outlines: